nporta/ambulnz-backend-challenge/README.md

 # Ambulnz Backend Challenge

 This is a solution to the [Ambulnz Backend Challenge](https://github.com/AmbulnzLLC/fullstack-challenge/tree/master/backend).
+If you want to see the solution using Typescript please check [here](https://github.com/nporta/ambulnz-challenge-typescript).

 How to run
 -------------